The South Bank Show: Parodies

-The comedy series Dead Ringers often parodied The South Bank Show.
+From series 3-4 (along with the New Year's special), the comedy series Dead Ringers often parodied The South Bank Show.
 It does this in a series of sketches called South Bank, a cross between The South Bank Show and the American cartoon South Park, set in the South Bank of London.
 In these sketches, Melvyn Bragg is Stan Marsh, Alan Yentob is Kyle Broflovski, Mark Lawson is Eric Cartman and Kenneth Branagh is Kenny McCormick.

 A sketch in The Smell of Reeves and Mortimer featured Vic Reeves as Melvyn Bragg (with felt-tip marks on his face) presenting a feature on fictional folk singers Mulligan and O'Hare.
 Reeves depicts Bragg as an unlikely A-Team obsessive.

 Harry Enfield's TV film Norbert Smith - a Life is a parody edition of The South Bank Show.

 Ricky Gervais and Stephen Merchant's second series of Extras featured a reference to a fictional episode of The South Bank Show focused on madcap children's television presenters Dick and Dom.

 Private Eye tends to parody Melvyn Bragg's name, and Spitting Image would rather accentuate his nasal accent.
 As Spitting Image was often aired immediately before The South Bank Show, episodes would often end with a send-up of Bragg, most notably in one episode having him advise viewers to switch off their televisions to avoid watching it.

 Benny Hill once parodied Bragg in a 1978 episode of The Benny Hill Show as Melvyn Dragg.
 The name of the show was also parodied, and it was called "The South Blank Show."